China shares slip, financials weak as new wave of IPOs set to begin

-HONG KONG China shares ended lower on Wednesday, with losses led by financial counters as a wave of new initial public offerings continued to divert money from existing stocks.
+HONG KONG, June 25 China shares ended lower on Wednesday, with losses led by financial counters as a wave of new initial public offerings continued to divert money from existing stocks.

 The Shanghai Composite Index was off 0.4 percent at 2,025.50 points.
 The CSI300 of the leading Shanghai and Shenzhen A-share listings slumped 0.5 percent.